 “…Is it bothering you?” he asks, his face growing clearly quite upset…

 “Not at all; it is quite lovely hearing you speak so much…” I whisper, pulling him close.
-“I am just a tad surprised, is all—I wonder why you never wished to become a scholar, such a thing seems it may suite you well too…”
+“I am just a tad surprised, is all—I wonder why you never wished to become a scholar, such a thing seems it may suit you well too…”

 “I never really considered it,” he replies quietly.
-“With being a scholar you have to debate others—being a physician, you merely listen to them and attend to their wounds, give them a course of action…your interaction with others is more predictable, I suppose.
+“With being a scholar you have to debate others—being a physician, you merely listen to them and attend to their wounds, give them a course of action…your interaction with others is more predictable, I guess.

 “And besides, I think you should know it well—when I was young I didn’t really have any interests aside from plants and the gods, and the latter was always for my personal sake, more than anything like an ‘occupation.’”

 “I suppose that is fair…” I reply quietly, a question forming within my mind that I am unsure I should ask.
 And yet—

 “Hikaru, may I ask…” I begin to say, suddenly remembering something he had told me one the day we went swimming; and so, I go to ask once more—

 “Hikaru, ah…what exactly drew you towards religious matters?
 I understand how you discovered it, yet why did you not scoff?
 Even though many followers of Lady Sun…look down upon you so heavily?”